mac-/opter/README.md

 			character: 'm',		// optional, used as the short option for the command line.
 If not provided opter will try to pick one for you based on your option name.
 			argument: 'string',		// optional, describes what the value should be
 			defaultValue: 'fnord',	// optional, the value to set the option to if it wasn't specified in the args or env vars
-			description: 'Some description' // optional, describes the option }
+			description: 'Some description', // optional, describes the option,
+			required: true // optional, if set to true and no value is found, opter will throw an error. defaults to false.
+		}
 	}